Skip to content

 EXAMPLE C: If you live in another person’s household and share expenses.

-Suppose you live with your brother, and 2 uncles in a home that your brother is buying and your only income is SSI.
+Suppose you live with your sibling, and 2 other adults in a home that your sibling is buying and your only income is SSI.
 There are 4 people in the household.
 The mortgage payment is $700.
 The average monthly bills are $200 for electricity, $100 for water and sewer, and $600 for food.
 The total monthly expenses are $1600.
 Because there are 4 people in the household, your share of the expenses is $400 per month.

-If you pay your full share of $400 for the household expenses there would be no reduction of your benefit and you would get the full $698 on your SSI check.
+If you pay your full share of $400 for the household expenses there would be no reduction of your benefit and you would get the full $943 in your SSI check.

 If you pay less than $400, then you would be receiving in-kind support and maintenance.
-We would apply the one-third reduction rule and the $698 would be reduced by $232.66 so your SSI benefit would be $465.34.
+We would apply the one-third reduction rule and the $943 would be reduced by $314.33, so your SSI payment would be $628.67.

-EXAMPLE D: SSI recipient lives in a house rent-free
+EXAMPLE D: If you live in a house rent-free

-Suppose you live in a house owned by your sister who allows you to live there rent-free.
+Suppose you live in a house owned by your sibling who allows you to live there rent-free.
 You receive $300 per month in Social Security benefits.
 You pay all the utilities and buy all the food.
-We determine that the house would rent for $900 per month if your sister rented it on the open market.
-The rent free house is counted as in-kind support and maintenance.
-Although the value of the rent free house is $900 per month, we count $252.66 as in-kind support and maintenance.
+We determine that the house would rent for $900 per month if your sibling rented it on the open market.
+The rent-free house is counted as in-kind support and maintenance.
+Although the value of the rent-free house is $900 per month, we count $324.66 as in-kind support and maintenance.
 We would determine your SSI benefit as follows:

 $300.00 (Social Security benefits)